Skip to contents

 • Complex transformations - Apply full dplyr pipelines naturally

-When to use update_table() instead:
+When to use ducklake_exec() instead:

 • Modifying existing column values only (no schema changes)

-• Making targeted corrections to specific rows
+• Making targeted corrections to specific rows without rewriting the table

 Examples